golemfactory/g-flite/README.md

 ## Issues
 This program is still very much a work-in-progress, so if you find (and you most likely will) any bugs, please submit them [in our issue tracker](https://github.com/golemfactory/g-flite/issues/new).

+## Results Verification
+gWASM uses [this](https://docs.golem.network/#/Products/Brass-Beta/gWASM?id=verification-scheme) Verification scheme.
+Each subtask is executed by two providers (or three in some cases).
+So if you have 6 subtasks, there are at least 12 jobs.

 ## License
 Licensed under [GNU General Public License v3.0](LICENSE) with the exception of `flite` WASM binary